-Dr. Diehl consults on workplace gender bias and qualitative research, and she has served as an expert witness for gender discrimination & retaliation lawsuits.
-She is also a frequent speaker at international, national, and regional conferences.
+Dr. Diehl consults on workplace gender bias and qualitative research, and she has served as a gender discrimination & retaliation lawsuit expert witness.
+She is sought-after speaker for conferences, workshops, guest lectures, and panels.
 Learn more about consulting, speaking and expert witness services.

 She has a PhD in administration and leadership from Indiana University of Pennsylvania.
 Her doctoral dissertation focused on how women leaders in higher education make meaning of adversity.